42BV/rest-convention/05-pagination-querying.md

 If pagination is not used all these records have to be loaded into memory when the list of elements is requested.

-Even though this may conceptually not make any sense in your specific use case and a '_user would never, ever do that_' it _does_ give people with malicious intents an opportunity to load  large amount of data into the application using an automated script and then requesting them again to cause out of memory errors.
+Even though this may conceptually not make any sense in your specific use case and a '_user would never, ever do that_' it _does_ give people with malicious intents an opportunity to save large amount of data in the application using an automated script and then requesting them again so the server loads all of them into memory.

 Therefore, _the only_ time a list of elements can be returned without pagination is when the following conditions are met:
 * The list of items is sufficiently small.